10 Herbs to Grow for TeaJun 21, 2021

 Lemon balm!
 Yes, another member of the mint family.
 Their leaves look very similar, other than lemon balm has very ridged edges and is much brighter in color.
-I think the color just lends to its lemony, fresh aroma that it emits.
+I think the color just lends to the lemony, fresh aroma that it emits.

 A great clue that lemon balm helps the nervous system.
 It can boost mood, calm the nerves, and help unfrazzle those emotions.
-It's great for sipping at night time in order to calm and wind down.
+It's great for sipping at night in order to calm and wind down.
 Lemon balm, by way of calming the nervous system, helps to improve sleep issues such as insomnia and restless leg syndrome.

 Lemon balm is useful when there is pain involved also because of calming the nervous system.
 This may include menstrual cramps, back pain, and sciatic nerve issues.
 It is also helpful for digestive issues, stomach issues and helps to improve appetite.

 When blending teas with lemon balm, this mint also goes great with other lemony flavored botanicals such as lemongrass, lemon peel, and lemon verbena.
-It also pairs well with other mints: spearmint, common mint, chocolate mint or pineapple mint.
+It also pairs well with other mints: spearmint, common mint, chocolate mint, or pineapple mint.

-Lemon balm, also being easy to grow, is a bit different than common mint in that it does not spread through the rhizomes but rather clumps together in spots.
+Lemon balm, also being easy to grow, is a bit different from common mint in that it does not spread through the rhizomes but rather clumps together in spots.
 It's safe to plant right in the ground in the garden.

 Oregano, another cooking herb on the list.
-Not only is oregano great for cooking but, another herb that is rather simple to grow and very abundant.
+Not only is oregano great for cooking but another herb that is rather simple to grow and very abundant.

 Oregano also belongs to the mint family as you can probably tell by the resemblance of the leaves in the picture of mint and oregano.
 Oregano also spreads like a mint but, to a much slower degree.

-Oregano is known as one of the top rated natural antibiotics.
-It is also anti-viral, anti-oxidant, it helps to improve digestive health, it's anti inflammatory, assists with yeast infections, and helps to relieve pain.
+Oregano is known as one of the top-rated natural antibiotics.
+It is also anti-viral, anti-oxidant, it helps to improve digestive health, it's anti-inflammatory, assists with yeast infections, and helps to relieve pain.

 While oregano is more of a medicinal flavor it's a very important botanical to us here on the farm.